Last Updated on February 10, 2023

 As a working dog, the Rottie excels as a protector.
 This dog is widely used for police and military work.
 The name “guard dog” might immediately bring fear into the equation, but this isn’t necessarily true.

-This breed isn’t used as a guard dog because of ferocity.
-She is trusted because of loyalty, easy trainability and a dominant nature.
+This breed isn’t used as a guard dog because of its ferocity.
+She is trusted because of her loyalty, easy trainability, and dominant nature.